-- An increase in the current portion of estimated liabilities from injuries of \$134. - An increase in accounts payable of \$130. - An increase in accrued payroll liabilities of \$87, primarily due to the implementation of GASB 101 for compensated absences. - An increase in accrued expenses of \$64. - An increase in capital accruals of \$37 due to continued work on existing and new capital projects. - Net increases in other current liabilities of \$15. - Non-current liabilities decreased by \$1,003, or 1.2%.
+- An increase in the current portion of estimated liabilities from injuries of \$312. - An increase in accounts payable of \$130. - An increase in accrued payroll liabilities of \$88, primarily due to the implementation of GASB 101 for compensated absences. - A net increase in accrued expenses and of other current liabilities \$82. - An increase in capital accruals of \$37 due to continued work on existing and new capital projects. - Non-current liabilities decreased by \$863, or 1.0%.
 This decrease was mainly due to: - A decrease in post-retirement benefits other than pensions of \$2,206 mainly due to a change in assumptions and a decrease in net pension liability of \$1,580 attributable to changes in the actuarial valuation primarily as a result of an actuarial gain on the fair value of plan assets.